MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/certificate-pinning.md

 ## Certificate pinning API
 {: #certificate-pinning-api }
-Certificate pinning consists of the following overloaded API method, where one has a parameter certificateFilename, where certificateFilename is the name of the certificate file,and the second one has a parameter certificateFilenames, where certificateFilenames is an array of name of the certificate files.
+Certificate pinning consists of the following overloaded API method, where one method has a parameter `certificateFilename`, where `certificateFilename` is the name of the certificate file, and the second method has a parameter `certificateFilenames`, where `certificateFilenames` is an array of names of the certificate files.

 ### Android
 {: #android }